kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Saved setting to select words to auto load from storage
 * TODO Add to start up a list of what storage labels are seen
 * TODO add ram test to the diags
-* TODO Hook up Pico and get it talking over SPI to enable networking
+* TODO Hook up Pico and get it talking over SPI to enable networking.
+If using SPI + CE then can have Pico being hub for a few z80 machines to network together
 * TODO BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.